Italy's Renzi says he has found funding for tax cuts

 The DEF is expected to cut the previous government’s growth forecast for this year, but make little change to targets for the fiscal deficit.
 The draft document must be presented to the European Commission for its approval.

-“We only hope Renzi doesn’t cook the books because the judges aren’t only in Italy but also in Europe,” said Renato Brunetta, lower house leader of Silvio Berlusconi’s center-right opposition party Forza Italia.
+“We only hope Renzi doesn’t cook the books because the judges aren’t only in Italy but also in Europe,” said Renato Brunetta, lower house leader of Silvio Berlusconi’s centre-right opposition party Forza Italia.

 Most of the revisions to economic and public finance targets have been leaked in recent days, so attention at the news conference is likely to focus on any information Renzi offers on how he will fund his tax cuts.